Sleepwalkers (1992 film): Production

 Sleepwalkers was the first film written by King to not be based on one of his preexisting works.
 Columbia Pictures initially approached Rupert Wainwright to direct, but at King's insistence Columbia offered the film to Mick Garris, who had previously directed the horror films Critters 2: The Main Course and Psycho IV: The Beginning.
 The film was shot in Franklin Canyon Park in Los Angeles, California.

 Garris said there were a couple of ideas he put into the film that hadn't been in King's original script.
 One is the introduction and title sequence from that page in the "Book of Arcane Knowledge" (which he invented) to give it a little backstory.
 The other was the scene where the Sleepwalkers are making love.
-Garris said this sex scene was so explicit he had to cut it to avoid an X-rating.
+Garris said this sex scene was so explicit he had to cut it to avoid an X-rating by the Motion Picture Association.

 Soundtrack

 The original music score was composed by Nicholas Pike.